00Markus0/Creep-out-vr/README.md

 # VR-horror-game

-Welcome to VR-Horror Game!
+Welcome to Creep-Out!

+Our game is a Horror game in Virtual Reality implemented in the Unreal Engine.
-This game is currently under development in Unreal Engine as part of a project for a course at Ludwig Maximillians University Munich.
+This game is currently under development as part of a project for a course at Ludwig Maximillians University Munich.

-Check out our [Techdoc](docs/techdoch.pdf) to see the roadmap of our project.
+Check out our **[Game Design Document](docs/Techdoc_Creep_Out.pdf)** to see the roadmap of our project.